fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

     Assertions.assertEquals(expected, actual.await())
 }
 ```
+Let's break down what changed with `UnconfinedTestDispatcher`
+ - The test still creates the exception, expected, mocking and create the async but doesn't start it
+ - The test creates the async and starts to execute it
+ - async suspends after the 2nd element received
+ - at this point the next execution is `sut.fetch()` since async got suspended
+ - Then actual.await() will suspend so the async continues until it finishes
+ - async received all the elements, by continuing the flow
+ - async finishes so we compare values
+ - => This shows us `UnconfinedTestDispatcher` basically gave us the same execution order except the manual declaration of `advanceUntilIdle`

-Now we can test even complicated interactions between methods and classes with test dispatchers.
+##### Now we can test even complicated interactions between methods and classes with test dispatchers.

 ### 7. `noAdditionalItemsEmitted`